kartik-venugopal/aural-player/README.md

 Driven by love, and bounded by time and knowledge constraints 😄, this project is about developing a fun and useful app for macOS users who have a bunch of audio files sitting around.
 Over the years, the app has absorbed countless amazing ideas from the community that uses and loves it.
 While improvement will always be a goal, the app does **NOT** aim to be "perfect" or "the best" or "better than" ... it just is.

+## Current status

+Less than ideal - there are a lot of bugs in v4 right now (which is still being developed), v3 (which is in archived mode) does not work well on the newer macOS systems.
+So, I ask for your patience right now as I slowly work towards a stable release of v4.
+I am a one-man team, and the time constraints have really limited my ability to push hard for the release.

+I encourage you to try out the v4 preview pre-release build but it may be a while before this once again becomes a rock-solid app.

+Thanks for your understanding!

 ______

 ## Key features